abpframework/abp/docs/en/Blog-Posts/2020-10-15 v3_3_Preview/POST.md

 * Show the previously installed modules as *installed* on the module list.
 * Switch between the latest stable, the latest [preview](https://docs.abp.io/en/abp/latest/Previews) and the latest [nightly build](https://docs.abp.io/en/abp/latest/Nightly-Builds) versions of the ABP related packages.
-* Moved the file that stores the *previously created entities* to the solution folder to allow you to store it in your source control system.
+* Moved the file that stores the *previously created entities* into the solution folder to allow you to store it in your source control system.

 ### Others

 * Added an option to the Account Module to show reCAPTCHA on the login & the registration forms.

-Beside the new features introduced in this post, we've done a lot of small enhancements and bug fixes to provide a better development experience and increment the developer productivity.
+Besides the new features introduced in this post, we've done a lot of small other enhancements and bug fixes to provide a better development experience and increase the developer productivity.

 ## New Articles

-The core ABP Framework team & the people continue to publish new articles on the ABP Community web site.
-The latest published articles are;
+The core ABP Framework team & the community continue to publish new articles on the ABP Community web site.
+The recently published articles are;

 * [Replacing Email Templates and Sending Emails](https://community.abp.io/articles/replacing-email-templates-and-sending-emails-jkeb8zzh) (by [@EngincanV](https://community.abp.io/members/EngincanV))
 * [How to Add Custom Properties to the User Entity](https://community.abp.io/articles/how-to-add-custom-property-to-the-user-entity-6ggxiddr) (by [@berkansasmaz](https://community.abp.io/members/berkansasmaz))